Europe looking East? Skyscanner and OAG explore the rise of three trending destinations - Sofia, Kiev and Warsaw

 Its long been known that Eastern Europe provides an, at times, more cost effective alternative destination, with plenty of charm, history, and culture.
 But is this area of interest aviation wise?
-In the latest of Skyscanner and OAG's joint analyses, we explore the data to reveal three trending destinations in Eastern Europe that could be interesting commercial opportunities.
+Is there any opportunities for flight planning and development?
+In the latest of Skyscanner and OAG's joint analyses, we explore the demand for travel data to reveal three trending destinations in Eastern Europe that could be interesting commercial opportunities.

 Between them, the key Polish, Ukrainian and Bulgarian airports of Warsaw, Kiev and Sofia have added almost 800 flights between last May and May 2017, according to OAG Schedules Analyser.
 This is a 17% increase in frequencies, accompanied by an 18% increase in seat capacity.